BEETA BAGHOOLIZADEH

 Picture

-As the Resident Historian for the Collective for Black Iranians, I work with talented artists to illustrate historical research on Black life in Iran.
+As the Resident Historian for the Collective for Black Iranians, I worked with talented artists to illustrate historical research on Black life in Iran.

 An Abyssinian eunuch from the Qajar court seated in the center of the frame.